becem-gharbi/esp-flash-partitioner/README.md

 # ESP Flash Partitioner

-A utility to easily generate partition table for ESP32 chips
+A utility to easily generate partition table for ESP32 microcontrollers.

 ## Rules